 Active RFID Use Cases

 • Autonomous Operation: Active tags have their own power source, making them independent of external power.
 This allows them to operate autonomously, providing continuous tracking and monitoring capabilities without relying on an external power supply.

 • Versatility and Customization: Active RFID technology can be customized to suit specific application requirements.
-Tags can be designed with various form factors, battery life options, and additional sensors to meet the specific needs of different industries or use cases.
+Tags can be designed with various form factors, and battery life options to meet the specific needs of different industries or use cases.

+Active RFID Use Cases